1. Home

 Recommendation

 • Consumers and retailers who purchased Rosabella-brand moringa powder capsules should check the bottle, and if your bottle has an expiration date in 2027, check for the lot codes listed below.
-If your bottle has one of these lot codes, you should not eat, sell, or distribute the product and should throw this product and its container away or return it to the place of purchase.
+If your bottle has one of these lot codes, it is part of the recall and you should not eat, sell, or distribute it and should throw this product and its container away or return it to the place of purchase.

-• Consumers and retailers who purchased or received certain lots of Rosabella-brand moringa powder capsules should carefully clean and sanitize any surfaces or containers that the product touched.
-Follow FDA’s safe handling and cleaning advice and use extra care in cleaning and sanitizing any surfaces and containers that may have come in contact with this product to reduce the risk of cross-contamination.
+• Consumers and retailers who purchased or received recalled Rosabella-brand moringa powder capsules should carefully clean and sanitize any surfaces or containers that the product touched.
+Follow FDA’s safe handling and cleaning advice and use extra care in cleaning and sanitizing any surfaces and containers that may have come in contact with recalled product to reduce the risk of cross-contamination.

 • Contact your healthcare provider immediately if you think you may have developed symptoms of a Salmonella infection after consuming Rosabella-brand moringa powder capsules.

-• For healthcare providers, the Salmonella strain associated with this outbreak is resistant to all first-line and alternative antibiotics commonly recommended for the treatment of Salmonella infections.
-Learn more about this strain’s resistance and get guidance for diagnosing and treating infections.
+• For healthcare providers, the Salmonella strains associated with this outbreak are resistant to all first-line and alternative antibiotics commonly recommended for the treatment of Salmonella infections.
+Learn more about each strain’s resistance and get guidance for diagnosing and treating infections.

 Current Update